General conduct in a Firestorm Games Venue

 - Smoking, using electronic cigarettes and vaping is prohibited anywhere within any Firestorm Games Venue and must not be performed directly outside the front door.

-- The South Wales Gaming Centre is fully liscensed and customers are prohibited from bringing and consuming their own alcohol in the venue.
+- The South Wales Gaming Centre is fully liscenced and customers are prohibited from bringing and consuming their own alcohol in the venue.

 - No food, no drink and no bags or coats on any tabletop gaming table.
-Use the designated tables and specific space allocated between tables for any storage.
+Use the designated tables and specific space allocated between tables for any storage, food or drink.

 - All users of The Battlefields must be signed in as members of The Battlefields or be registered with the relevant Tournament Organiser.

 - Do not move or modify any table within The South Wales Gaming Table without asking a member of staff first.

 - Keep all terrain items either on a tabletop gaming table or the relevant terrain shelf at all times.

 - Do not play games on tables designated as being unavailable for use.

 If in doubt Wheaton's Law applies!
 Gamers must treat the staff, their opponents and any Judges with consideration and respect.
 Playing in The South Wales Gaming Centre should be seen as an opportunity to play, compete and socialise with like-minded individuals who share an interest and passion for gaming.

 Streaming on Twitch, Facebook and YouTube

-Players taking part in any game being videoed are asked to follow some simple rules to ensure the integrity and suitability of any content being broadcast:
+Players taking part in any game being videoed or streamed are asked to follow some simple rules to ensure the integrity and suitability of any content being broadcast:

 - Players should endeavour to cover any offensive slogan or image on any tatoo or clothing item.
 If in doubt ask the Tournament Organiser for their opinion of a slogan or image.